sampsyo/cs6120/content/blog/2025-05-13-abstract-testing-floating-point.md

 like a bug!

-In other words: we'd like our verification tool to faithfully implement its own theory (and respect its corresponding soundness proof)!
+In other words: we'd like our verification tool to faithfully implement its own theory (and respect its corresponding soundness proof).
 This is an entirely reasonable demand for a user to have.
 I absolutely want my tool to do what it claims to be doing.